rgg1/LSTM_stock_prediction/README.md

 - matplotlib
 - scikit-learn

-You can install these dependencies using the following commands:
+You can install these dependencies using this type of command:

 `!pip install torch`

-`!pip install torch-summary`

-`!pip install yfinance`

-`!pip install matplotlib`

-`!pip install scikit-learn`

 If running on Google Colab, you should not have to manually install any of these libraries.